pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 i think they’re reassured that the lifetime price exists tho. reassurance that the service will be around for the long-term.

-? lifetime is priced at >3x yearly price because .. churn?

-personally,
+?? personally,
-you can have both: kinopio Mix of predictable and unpredictqble revenue streams. lifetime = <10% bc there aren't versions on the web. cant reasonably run and maintain multiple independent web client and server versions.
+?? you can have both: kinopio Mix of predictable and unpredictqble revenue streams.

-don't want lifetime to be too many ppl , like 10% of money from it sounds about right.

 ?? stripe's analytics assumes either all purchases or all subscriptions, it doesn't work so well when you do both. so I eventually plan to build my own public business stats page.